My ECO STORIES with Kresse Wesling MBE

 Can you explain how you choose your materials?

-Our materials largely choose us.
+Our materials essentially choose us.
 We are always looking at landfills and in bins… when we find something that has no hope, that we somehow love, we then ask ourselves three questions:

 1. Can we save this material?